ryanherlihy/pinndit/database/setup/README.md

-To use the db creation script you need change your password to the correct password:
+##To use the db creation script you need change your password to the correct password:

-sudo -u postgres psql -c "alter user $USER password 'pass'"
+###sudo -u postgres psql -c "alter user $USER password 'pass'"

-Then run the shell script.
+##Then run the shell script:

+###bash createScript.sh

 First it creates a pinndit database, drop.sql drops the tables, scheme.sql recreates the tables and dummyData.sql fills the tables with a few entries.